Imran Khan leads thousands at election rally in Lahore as Islamabad police arrive to arrest him | Politics

 Pakistan's ousted premier Imran Khan Monday led a march of thousands of his supporters as Islamabad police arrived here to arrest him after two non-bailable arrest warrants were issued against him, a day after he called off his party's election rally following a ban on public gatherings in Punjab's provincial capital.

-The 70-year-old former cricketer-turned-politician's supporters threw rose petals at a convoy carrying him to Data Darbar where he is expected to address his Pakistan Tehreek-e-Insaf (PTI) supporters.
+The 70-year-old former cricketer-turned-politician's supporters threw rose petals at a convoy carrying him to Data Darbar shrine where he is expected to address his Pakistan Tehreek-e-Insaf (PTI) workers.
+A large number of women also joined the rally.

-Khan left his Zaman Park residence as Islamabad police arrived in Lahore on a special helicopter to arrest the PTI chief after two non-bailable arrest warrants were issued against him for failing to appear in courts in the Toshakhana case and for threatening a woman magistrate while addressing a public gathering here last year, The Express Tribune newspaper reported.
+Khan left his Zaman Park residence as Islamabad police arrived in Lahore on a special helicopter to arrest the PTI chief after two non-bailable arrest warrants were issued against him for failing to appear in courts in the Toshakhana case and for threatening a woman magistrate while addressing a public gathering here last year.

 Earlier, the Lahore district administration met with the party's leadership to discuss the rally, its route and security arrangements.

-The district administration, however, imposed a condition that no PTI leader would give a statement against the judiciary or any other institution, the paper said.
+The district administration, however, imposed a condition that no leader would give a statement against the judiciary or any other institution.

+As the caretaker government had directed the PTI leadership to end the rally at 5.30pm, it could not reach its destination (Data Darbar shrine) at 7.45pm.
+Khan is leading the rally while sitting in a bomb-proof car.

+Senior PTI leader Fawad Chaudhry has warned the government against any attempt to stop the rally. ''Watch the scenes of the rally in Lahore at this time and understand that stopping Imran Khan is like inviting people's wrath,'' he said.

 Khan on Sunday called off his party's planned election rally in Lahore after Punjab's caretaker government banned public gatherings in the provincial capital.